 There are too many important things for teachers to be doing for them to waste time on what doesn’t work.
-This blog, therefore, focuses on effective and efficient ways of using marking as feedback.
+This article, therefore, focuses on effective and efficient ways of using marking as feedback.

 But what about Ofsted…?

 Ofsted does not expect to see unnecessary or extensive written dialogue between teachers and pupils in exercise books and folders.
 Ofsted recognises the importance of different forms of feedback and inspectors will look at how these are used to promote learning.